 CTE courses show students a direct connection between doing well in high school and transitioning smoothly to college or getting a good job after graduation.
 In addition to teaching marketable skills, CTE can help all high school students identify their talents and ease the decision of declaring a college major.

 These courses are useful to any high school student in any academic setting, be it a public school classroom or homeschool.
 Alpha Omega Publications recognizes the need for high school students to have access to the courses and skills that can be directly applied to obtaining and keeping jobs.
+View a full list of AOP's CTE electives.

 Will you incorporate career and technical education into your homeschool?
 Why or why not?